NASA-AMMOS/AIT-DSN/doc/source/installation.rst

 .. code-block:: bash

-   # Test that you can properly import the bliss.sle package.
+   # Test that you can properly import the ait.dsn package.
-   > python -c "import bliss.sle"
+   > python -c "import ait.dsn"

 If the last command **doesn't** generate any errors your installation is all set!
 If you see an error as shown below make sure to activate your virtual environment first.

 .. code-block:: bash

-   > python -c "import bliss.sle"
+   > python -c "import ait.dsn"
    Traceback (most recent call last):
      File "<string>", line 1, in <module>
-   ImportError: No module named bliss.sle
+   ImportError: No module named ait.dsn

 Upgrading an Installation
 -------------------------

-When a new version of BLISS SLE is released you'll most likely want to upgrade your environment.
+When a new version of AIT DSN is released you'll most likely want to upgrade your environment.
 You'll need to upgrade differently depending on how you installed the system.

 Installed from Code Checkout
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^